Our programs at COPE involve a range of innovative and exciting developments in perinatal mental health. Our programs include:

 Review of Australia’s National Perinatal Mental Health Guideline

-The Centre of Perinatal Excellence (COPE) is the Guideline developer for the National Perinatal Mental Health Guideline.
+The Centre of Perinatal Excellence (COPE) is the Guideline developer for the 2017 and latest 2023 National Perinatal Mental Health Guideline.

 The Guideline development has been informed and developed through the work of the Expert Working Group, formed through nomination of representatives from each of the professional bodies representing primary, maternity, postnatal and mental health care (as reflected in COPE’s Membership).